joenio/holodev/README.md

     ~/src/noosfero$ holodev create

 The container `noosfero-master` will be created with Debian Jessie (default).
-If you wish to inform another version of Debian just use the `--release`:
+If you wish to inform another version of Debian just use the `--release` or `-r`:

     ~/src/noosfero$ holodev create --release jessie